jasmine8711/Memory-game/readme.md

 1. Get the second target user clicked.
 1. Make sure user doesn't click on the same card twice .
 1. Only allow two cards to be clicked.
-1. compare two clicked element.
+1. Compare two clicked element.
 1. If the two cards are the same, make the point add 1.
 1. Show back of card initially and flip on click.
 1. Make the cheating button.